lmriccardo/fraudolent-transaction-classification/README.md

 Financial fraud is a problem that has proved to be a menance and has a huge impact on the financial industry.
 Data mining is one of the techniques which has played an important role in credit card fraud detection in transactions which are online.
 Credit card fraud detection has proved to be a challenge mainly due to the 2 problems that it poses: both the profiles of fraudolent and normal behaviours change and data sets used are highly skewed.
 The performance of fraud detection is affected by the variables used and the technique used to detect fraud.

-With this project I'm going to experiment different Machine Learning techniques to predict whether a transaction has an high probability of being fraudolent or not.
-To this end, I'm going to use: *Decision Trees*, *Random Forest*, (simple) *Logistic Regression* and (maybe) *Neural Network* (from scratch) approach.
+With this project I have experienced different Machine Learning techniques to predict whether a transaction has an high probability of being fraudolent or not.
+To this end, I used: *Decision Trees*, *Random Forest*, (simple) *Logistic Regression* and (maybe) *Neural Network* (from scratch) approach.

+## The Dataset

+The data I used is available on Kaggle at this [link](https://www.kaggle.com/c/ieee-fraud-detection).
+The dataset is divided into train set and test set, both in turn divided into two files called `<train|test>_identity.csv` and the second `<train|test>_transaction.csv`.
+Here, there is a resume of categorical and numerical features of the Transaction table:

+<ins>*Categorical Features*</ins> - Transaction

+- `ProductCD`: product code, the product for each transaction
+- `card1 - card6`: payment card information, such as card type, card category, issue bank, country, etc.
+- `addr1,addr2`: billing region and billing country addresses
+- `P_emaildomain`: purchaser email domain
+- `R_emaildomain`: recipient email domain
+- `M1-M9`: match, such as name card and addresses, etc.
+- `isFraud`: 0 if it is okay, 1 otherwise

+<ins>*Numerical Features*</ins> - Transaction

+- `TransactionDT`: timedelta from a given reference datetime (not an actual timestamp)
+- `TransactionAMT`: transaction payment amount in USD
+- `C1-C14`: counting, such as how many addresses are found to be associated weith the payment card, etc.
+- `D1-D15`: timedelta, such as deys between previous transaction, etc.
+- `Vxxx`: Vesta engineered rich features, including ranking, counting, and other entity relations

+While, in Identity table variables are identity information - network connection information (IP, ISP, Proxy, etc) and digital signature (UA/browser/os/version, etc) associated with transactions. `id01` to `id11`are numerical features for identity, which is collected by Vesta and security partners such as device rating, ip_domain rating, proxy rating, etc. All of these are not able to elaborate due to security. `DeviceType` is the type of the device used to pay (`nan`, `mobile`, `desktop`), while `DeviceInfo` describes the type of devices used like SAMSUNG, HUAWEILDN and LG, etc.